sib-swiss/containers-introduction-training/docs/precourse.md

 ##### macOS

-Install Docker Engine by following the [official instructions for MacOS](https://docs.docker.com/desktop/setup/install/mac-install/).
+Install Docker Desktop by following the [official instructions for MacOS](https://docs.docker.com/desktop/setup/install/mac-install/).
 Docker Desktop includes the Docker CLI and makes it available in the terminal.

 ##### Windows

-!!! warning "WSL2 and Docker"
+!!! failure "WSL2 and Docker"
-    If possible, we strongly recommend to use WSL2 on Windows and to install Docker Engine with the WSL2 backend.
-In this case, follow the Linux instructions above.
+    If possible, we strongly recommend to use WSL2 on Windows and to **only** install Docker Engine with the WSL2 backend.
+In this case, follow the Linux instructions above. <ins>**In any case, do not install Docker Desktop on Windows and Docker Engine on WSL2 at the same time.**</ins>

-Install Docker Engine by following the [official instructions for Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
+Install Docker Desktop by following the [official instructions for Windows](https://docs.docker.com/desktop/setup/install/windows-install/).
 Docker Desktop includes the Docker CLI and makes it available for use in PowerShell, Command Prompt, and Windows Terminal.

 ##### Verify the installation